Dell founder ups takeover bid based on voting rule change

-Dell Inc founder Michael Dell raised his $24.4 billion bid by less than 1 percent just hours before it was to be put to a vote, tacking on a controversial demand to change voting rules to make it easier for him to buy and take the No. 3 personal computer maker private.
+Dell Inc DELL.O founder Michael Dell raised his $24.4 billion bid by $150 million on Wednesday on condition that shareholder voting rules are changed so that it will be easier for him to take the No.3 personal computer maker private.

-A special board committee on Wednesday was reviewing the CEO's sweetened $13.75 offer and requirement that a majority of votes cast be enough to seal the deal, an easier threshold for him to meet.
+The sweetened offer, which Michael Dell and his private equity backer Silver Lake publicly called their best and final proposal, is the latest twist in a seven-month long saga over the fate of Dell, whose profits are under pressure from the rise of smart phones and tablet computers.

+The new bid came hours before a rescheduled vote on the buyout proposal, which has drawn strong opposition from major investors including billionaire Carl Icahn and Southeastern Asset Management.

+As currently written, the voting rules state a share not cast in an election counts as a "no" vote, which has proven to be tough to overcome.

-But the committee wants at least $14 per share to even consider that change in voting terms, a person familiar with the matter said.
-And Silver Lake, which is backing Michael Dell's now roughly $24.6 billion bid, will not back an increase to $14, said a second person familiar with the matter.
+The committee is seeking at least $14 per share from the buyout group in order to consider a potential change in the voting terms, a person familiar with the matter said.
+The committee might not endorse the proposed change even if Michael Dell agreed to bump to $14 or more, the person added, declining to be named because of the confidential subject matter.

-The vote on the buyout was postponed for a second time, to next Friday, to give investors yet another week to consider.
-The first vote had been slated for July 18.

-Michael Dell's unusual demand sparked outrage among major investors and is likely to incite aggressive legal challenges, law experts say.
-His offer now requires a majority of all shareholders' votes, a difficult bar to meet because about a quarter of shares have not been voted either way, which then count as votes against him.
+Silver Lake, however, which is backing Michael Dell's now roughly $24.6 billion bid for Dell, would not support an increase to $14 per share, said another person familiar with the matter. <ID:L1N0FU17T>

+Dell shares were down 0.3 percent to trade at around $12.83 in afternoon trading on Wednesday.

+"The will of the majority of the unaffiliated shares voting on the transaction should not be thwarted by an unfair standard that counts unaffiliated shares not voting as "no" votes."

+While the new offer from the group expires at 6 p.m.
+EDT (2200 GMT) on Wednesday, it is likely to be extended if needed.

-Activist investor Carl Icahn, who has amassed an 8.7 percent stake in Dell and is leading a charge with Southeastern against the buyout with an offer of his own, tweeted on Wednesday that "all would be swell at Dell if Michael and the board bid farewell."
+Icahn, who has amassed an 8.7 percent stake in Dell, is leading a charge with Southeastern against the buyout with an offer of his own.
+On Wednesday, he tweeted "all would be swell at Dell if Michael and the board bid farewell", and promised a statement later in the day.

-"The latest change is a "transparent attempt to force their freeze-out transaction across the finish line despite the vote of its stockholders," Icahn said in a subsequent statement.

-The sweetened offer, which Michael Dell and Silver Lake called their best and final proposal, comes after the group refused for months to consider a raised bid despite growing opposition from Icahn and other shareholders.

 Richard Pzena, founder and co-chief investment officer of Pzena Investment Management, which owned 0.73 percent of Dell's outstanding shares at the end of March, called the proposed change in shareholder voting rule "outrageous".